jakob-bagterp/timer-for-python/README.md

 ```

 #### Context Manager
 Alternatively, use the with statement.
-This will automatically start and stop the Timer – and so no need to declare `timer.start()` and `timer.stop()`.
+This will automatically start and stop the clock – and so no need to declare `timer.start()` and `timer.stop()`.
 Same result as before, but less code:

 ```python
 with Timer():